EPA Region 10 WATERS Awards 2017

 Residents in the City of Port Townsend, on Washington’s Olympic Peninsula, receive their drinking water from two rivers, the Big and Little Quilcene Rivers, via 30 miles of transmission pipeline.
 For more than 30 years, the water was not filtered under criteria laid out in the original Surface Water Treatment Rule.
 However, as a result of LT2, the city was required to install either UV disinfection or filtration.
 The city used two separate DWSRF loans totaling more than $8 million to design and construct a membrane filtration plant capable of producing 3 million gallons per day.
 The project is considered efficient in that the design allows flow through the treatment process with existing hydraulic head, eliminating the need for pumping.
 Project affordability was accomplished via $1.5 million of principal forgiveness.

 City of Seattle, Washington, Chester Morse Lake Emergency Pump Station

 One of Seattle’s primary water sources is the Chester Morse Lake reservoir on the Cedar River.
 Seattle Public Utilities (SPU) used two DWSRF loans totaling $18 million to construct a new floating pump station.
 This pump station allows SPU to consistently deliver, regardless of seasonal water level variations, 240 million gallons per day to the 1.4 million people served by the utility, while maintaining adequate instream flow commitments for aquatic life.
 The pump station replaced two temporary pump stations that were past their design life and were complex to mobilize and use.
-The project improves SPU’s resiliency during low-inflow/drought conditions.You may need a PDF reader to view files on this page.
+The project improves SPU’s resiliency during low-inflow/drought conditions.You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

 EPA Region 10 WATERS Award Winners 2017 (PDF)(6 pp, 4 MB,